cedarconnor/ComfyUI_HunyuanWorld/README.md

 A comprehensive ComfyUI node pack for HunyuanWorld offering text-to-panorama generation, 3D world reconstruction, and related utilities directly within ComfyUI.

+**🔒 Completely Local Operation** - No internet connection required.
+All processing runs locally using your downloaded model files with no web requests to Hugging Face or other services.

 ## Requirements

 - **ComfyUI** (latest)